Skip to main content

 Parameters Update

-In Runs 23 and 24 we focused on the steady ramp of high-rate capability for soft X-ray users with the new SC linac.
-SXR pulses of tens to hundreds of microjoules in continuous trains of multiple kHz are now readily available, with photons per pulse varying with photon energy.
+In Runs 23 and 25 we focused on the steady ramp of high-rate capability for soft X-ray users with the 4 GeV SC linac.
+SXR pulses with hundreds of microjoules in continuous trains of multiple kHz are available, with photons per pulse varying with photon energy.

 Prior advanced capability beyond SASE has also been recommissioned.
-For high-rate, SC linac users on the SXR undulator, sub-fs, lower photon number XLEAP pulses have been successfully demonstrated.
-For NC linac users who require a monochromator, seeded hard X-ray beams can provide 3 to 5 times more photons per unit bandwidth than SASE beams with similar pulse durations.
-Seeded beams are available from 4.5 keV to 11 keV HXR range, with tune up from a SASE beam taking about 30 minutes.
+For high-rate, SC linac users on the SXR undulator, sub-fs, lower photon number XLEAP pulses have been successfully delivered.
+For NC linac users who require a monochromator, seeded hard X-ray beams can provide up to 5 times more photons per unit bandwidth than SASE beams with similar pulse durations.
+Seeded beams are available from 4.5 keV to 12 keV HXR range, with first tune up from a SASE beam taking about 30 minutes.
 The LCLS NC linac is also capable of providing two-color operating modes, where multiple FEL pulses are produced with about 1% photon energy separation, in both the hard and soft X-ray regimes.

 Users are encouraged to review LCLS instrument descriptions and contact LCLS instrument scientists to discuss technical capabilities and proposed experiments.